 In 1870, decades after her death, the legend that became Betsy Ross began in Pennsylvania; the story of her sewing the first U.S. Flag stitched into American lore.

-What we know about Betsy for fact is that she was born January 1, 1752, the eighth of 17 children in the Quaker family of Samuel and Rebecca Griscom.
+What we know about Betsy for a fact is that she was born January 1, 1752, the eighth of 17 children in the Quaker family of Samuel and Rebecca Griscom.
 The family moved from New Jersey to Philadelphia when Betsy was only three.
-As she grew older, the young Betsy developed skills as a trained upholsterer, and apprenticed under John Webster, known for his work in Philadelphia.
+As she grew older, the young Betsy developed skills as a trained upholsterer and apprenticed under John Webster, known for his work in Philadelphia.

-While there she fell into “forbidden” love with a fellow apprentice, John Ross.
-This did not set well with Betsy’s family, as marrying outside the Quaker faith resulted in expulsion from the community.
+While there, she fell into “forbidden” love with a fellow apprentice, John Ross.
+This did not sit well with Betsy’s family, as marrying outside the Quaker faith resulted in expulsion from the community.
 So, on November 4, 1773, as young lovers tend to do, they fled across the Delaware River to Gloucester to get married anyway.
 Both quickly found success, opening their own upholstery business in a part of Philly known as “Old City.”

 The home of Betsy Ross, where the nation’s first flag is said to have been made, was made into a museum in 1898 and continues to stand as one more than 250 years after it was built.